Student Parent Handbook

 Wear the Le Conte uniform policy, plus students should be properly groomed and appropriately dressed for school activities.
 Clothing and/or accessories should not distract from the learning process or cause a safety concern.
 Clothing must cover undergarments and midriff.
 Clothing or accessories with designs that depict alcohol, drugs, nudity, and profanity or gang affiliation are not allowed.
 No baseball caps, hats, beanies and bandanas allowed.
 No sandals, slippers or open toe shoes allowed.
 Sunglasses may only be worn for medical reasons.

-- White or gray collared shirt/blouse (undershirt must also be white or gray)
+- White or gray polo shirt (undershirt must also be white or gray)

 - NAVY blue uniform pants, shorts or skirt (NO denim or leggings).
 Shorts must be at least fingertip length